vporton/NacDB/README.md

 These folders contain source for the "index" (controller) canister and for "partition" (part of the actual DB) canisters.
-You create only index canister (as exampled in `example/src/example_backend`), the partition canisters will be create by index canister automatically.
+You create only index canister (as exampled in `example/src/example_backend`), the partition canisters will be created by index canister automatically.

 As you see in `example/src/partition/`, each partition contains a stable variable of type `SuperDB`. `SuperDB` contains several values of type `SubDB` (that is several